Armagedon13/Arduino-Projects/libraries/ModbusRTUSlave/README.md

 Modbus is an industrial communication protocol.
 The RTU variant communicates over serial lines such as UART, RS-232, or RS-485.
 The full details of the Modbus protocol can be found at [modbus.org](https://modbus.org).
 A good summary can also be found on [Wikipedia](https://en.wikipedia.org/wiki/Modbus).

 This is an Arduino library that implements the slave/server logic of the Modbus RTU protocol.
 It enables an Arduino, or arduino compatible, board to respond to Modbus RTU requests from a Modbus master/client.
-This library implements function codes 1 (Read Coils), 2 (Read Discrete Inputs), 3 (Read Holding Registers), 4 (Read Input Registers), 5 (Write Single Coil), 6 (Write Single Holding Register), 15 (Write Multiple Coils), and 16 (Write Multiple Holding Registers).
+This library is able to service the following function codes:
+- 1 (Read Coils)
+- 2 (Read Discrete Inputs)
+- 3 (Read Holding Registers)
+- 4 (Read Input Registers)
+- 5 (Write Single Coil)
+- 6 (Write Single Holding Register)
+- 15 (Write Multiple Coils)
+- 16 (Write Multiple Holding Registers).

 This library will work with any `Stream` object, like `Serial`.
 A driver enable pin can be set up, enabling a half-duplex RS-485 transceiver to be used.
 Only `SERIAL_8N1`, `SERIAL_8E1`, `SERIAL_8O1`, `SERIAL_8N2`, `SERIAL_8E2`, and `SERIAL_8O2` configurations are supported; attempting to use any other configuration will cause the library to default to timings for `SERIAL_8N1`.

-This library updates coil, descrete input, holding register, and input register arrays based on Modbus requests.
-It does not give indication of what has changed, or even if a valid Modbus reguest has been received.
-This is done to keep the library simple and easy to use.
+This library updates `coil`, `descrete input`, `holding register`, and `input register` arrays based on Modbus requests.
+It does not give indication of what has changed, but it does give indication if a valid Modbus request has been received.